MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/configure-app-field-names-priorities-warehouse.md

 -   Item description
 -   Size and Location

-Based on the warehouse app field priority set up in the table above, the following 3 rows of information will be displayed on the task page:
+Based on the warehouse app field priority set up in the table above, the following three rows of information will be displayed on the task page:

 -   Row 1: Item, Quantity, Unit of measure
 -   Row 2: Item description
 -   Row 3: Size

-The remaining metadata, for example, Location, will not be displayed on the task page, but will be displayed on a details page.
+The remaining metadata, for example, Location, won't be displayed on the task page, but will be displayed on a details page.
 To learn more and see examples of the user interface, refer to the blog post [Announcing Dynamics 365 Supply Chain Management - Warehousing](https://blogs.msdn.microsoft.com/dynamicsaxscm/2017/01/20/announcing-dynamics-365-for-operations-warehousing/).

 ## Additional resources